-Local Congresswoman On Immigration: "I've Never Seen A Policy More Vile, More Revolting"
+Local Congresswoman On Immigration: 'I've Never Seen A Policy More Vile, More Revolting'

 One local lawmaker is joining the fight to end this practice which man are calling inhumane.

-“I’m here to shine massive spotlight on this issue,” said Congresswoman Debbie Wasserman Schultz.
+“I’m here to shine a massive spotlight on this issue,” said Congresswoman Debbie Wasserman Schultz.

 Wasserman-Schultz announced Monday she’s heading to Brownsville, Texas this weekend to see for herself what’s going on.